w3c/wai-statements/index.md

 {% include excol.html type="end" %}

 {% include excol.html type="start" id="Name_input" %}
-### Name of website/mobile app
+### URI of website/mobile app
 {% include excol.html type="middle" %}
-* Provide the name of the website or mobile application that is the subject of this Accessibility Statement.
+* Provide the URI of the website or mobile application that is the subject of this Accessibility Statement.
 This includes version information and a date if necessary to recognize a specific version.
 For a website this could be or include the URI, for a mobile application it could be or include a link to the place where the app can be downloaded or installed from.
 * <strong>Example:</strong> For the public website this could be: "https://www.universityofsampel.ort".
 Or for the library: "https://www.universityofsampel.ort/library/" or shop: "https://www.universityofsampel.ort/shop".
 For the mobile version of their website: "https://m.universityofsampel.ort".
 The Dutch version of their website: "nl.universityofsampel.ort".
 For their mobile wayfinder app it could be: "https://universityofsampel.ort/appshop/wayfinderapp (version 1.2.3) or https://nameofappstore.ext/appname".
 * <strong>Format:</strong> URL: [https://www.universityofsampel.ort/library/] or APP: [https://nameofappstore.ext/appname]
 * <textarea rows="1" cols="70"></textarea><button type="button">Add to my Accessibility Statement</button>